v0lta/NumPy-backprop/feedforward/README.md

 Both scripts also do a test run, which will take a little while.
 Running these I observed:
 - A dense structure MNIST-test accuracy of 97.22% .
-- A CNN structure MNIST-test accuracy of .
+- A CNN structure MNIST-test accuracy of 95.21%.
+I did not spent any time tuning hyperparameters, but I think we can safely conclude that both structures extract useful patterns.